 At the next corner, you can bring in the sit command.
 To do this just repeat the come as before 3 times then hold the treat in your hand, as he reaches for it lift your hand slightly up and back as you give the sit command and he will go into the sit position.
 Always give rewards and praise for good behavior.
 You are establishing good habits that will last a lifetime.
 Repeat 3 times.
 Then walk to the next corner.

-Next corner work on heel.
-To do this, repeat the come, sit then go to come, (give reward) then sit. (give reward) then use treat and make a large circle for him to follow to position him at your left side as you give the command HEEL. (give reward) and now walk with treat almost in his mouth and say heel and keep him in position with the reward.
-Tone of voice is very important with praise.
-Do this three times. then walk to the nest corner.
+Next corner work on the heel.
+To do this, repeat the come, sit then go to come, (give reward) then sit. (give reward) then use a treat and make a large circle for him to follow to position him at your left side as you give the command HEEL. (give reward) and now walk with treat almost in his mouth and say heel and keep him in position with the reward.
+The tone of voice is very important with praise.
+Do this three times. then walk to the next corner.

 These are the basics.
 The video above should help a bunch.

 2nd- find a block with more activities like a school, just repeat as you did before, but now, you always walk him in the heel.
 Just use the treat in front of his nose till he gets the idea, it won't take long. just be sure to keep him in the heel position when walking.
 At each corner do the come, sit, down, then heel as you continue to the next corner.
 You will want to start crossing the street now.
 He should always stop and sit in the heel position at each corner.
 The pup should really be into listening and anxious to make you happy by now. plus, he will be getting used to the big world around him so he won't be anxious but be very comfortable in his own skin. people should be able to come pet him, with your permission.
 He should be somewhat used to other dogs and cats and so on, thing going on around him.